Designing Care Models for Remote Patient Monitoring

 Before the pandemic, Croydon Health Services NHS Trust, like most NHS trusts, was readily exploring innovation as a means to transform how they deliver out-of-hospital care – a key goal outlined in the NHS Long Term Plan.
-Croydon had identified virtual care and remote patient monitoring technology as a key component of their digital transformation strategy.
+Croydon had identified virtual care and remote patient monitoring (RPM) technology as a key component of their digital transformation strategy.
 However, as the pandemic manifested, the necessity for such tools was brought to the forefront.

 Beyond supplying the monitoring technology, Current Health worked closely with the teams in Croydon to help operationalise all aspects of monitoring, managing, and engaging patients at home.
-This included everything from sharing best practice on how to engage with patients via daily surveys, reminders and video calling, to tailoring monitoring kits to individual patient needs.
+This included everything from sharing best practices on how to engage with patients via daily surveys, reminders and video calling, to tailoring monitoring kits to individual patient needs.
 In the age of social distancing, training sessions were entirely virtual and a centralised repository of online training materials was created for ongoing support for clinical staff.

 Within 6 weeks, the trust successfully launched its virtual care programme at the start of July.
 The programme promises to boost out-of-hospital care, benefitting hundreds of patients within the Croydon community.

 Leveraging virtual care services and RPM for the long-term